Personal Capital vs. Betterment – Complete Ranking and Comparison Review

 Personal Capital vs. Betterment: An Overview

-When deciding on Betterment vs. Personal Capital, a number of factors come into play: services offered, security of financial information, and fees.
+When deciding on Betterment vs. Personal Capital, a number of factors come into play: services offered, the security of financial information, and fees.
 Both programs offer low-cost automated investment services, which make managing funds something even the least mathematically-inclined person can easily manage.
 Both avoid the newest, flashiest ways to invest in favor of stability and long-term growth.

 Despite the similarities, however, the two programs are actually quite different from one another.
 Betterment is similar to an investment company, while Personal Capital provides an overview of a user’s complete financial picture.
 Let’s compare the features and costs of each.